FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-launchpad-accelerator-ii-nfts.md

 title: "Filecoin Launchpad Accelerator II: NFTs"
 ---

 On September 28th, 20 teams took part in a demo day hosted by the Filecoin Launchpad Accelerator, run by Tachyon.
 This accelerator is a 6-week course dedicated to incubating young Web3 companies.
 Below is an overview of the NFTs projects that emerged from the accelerator and presented during Demo Day.
-The entire Demo Day is available [here](https://www.youtube.com/watch?v=UWuaSP6YuJ4).
+The entire Demo Day is [available on YouTube](https://www.youtube.com/watch?v=UWuaSP6YuJ4).

 ## Nftfy

 _Nftfy offers fractional ownership for the most valuable NFTs in the world._

-{{< youtube id="PbMJka8jK4Q" title="Nftfy" >}}
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PbMJka8jK4Q" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen title="Nftfy"></iframe>

 ### What is Nftfy?